Great American Eclipse 2024: When is it and how to view the eclipse

 Arkansas will be an attractive place to see the eclipse, with both Texarkana (on the border with Texas) and Little Rock within the path of totality.

 In the Midwest, Indianapolis and Cleveland share the distinction of being fairly central in the path of totality.
-In upstate New York, Buffalo and Niagara Falls could be extremely attractive – though prone in early April to cloudy skies.
+In upstate New York, Buffalo and nearby Niagara Falls (shared with Canada) could be extremely attractive – though prone in early April to cloudy skies.

 In Canada, Montreal is just touched by the path of totality.
 The line then reverts to the US, passing across northern Maine – which would be a superb location were the weather good.
 Then back to Canada’s Maritime Provinces, with New Brunswick, Prince Edward Island and Newfoundland all in the line of darkness.